- Barley Products

 This project is rigorously testing the hypothesis that barley has positive beer flavor attributes.
-IF there are novel flavors in barley that carry through malting and brewing and into beer, these flavors could provide new opportunities for brewers and expanded horizons for consumers.
+Novel flavors in barley that carry through malting and brewing and into beer, provide new opportunities for brewers and expanded horizons for consumers.
 The first set of germplasm that we tested traced to the World Core.
-Subsequently, we've fast-forwarded to more current germplasm - the current focus is on the "Oregon Promise" population - a set of doubled haploids derived from the cross of Golden Promise x Full Pint.
-No worries, though, we are also working our way back to the World Core.
+Subsequently, we fast-forwarded to heirlooms and modern heirlooms.